Trump's Unconfirmed Nominees More Than All Presidents Combined at Two-Week Mark

 Since 1789 and before the Trump administration, there have been only 10 times a president’s initial Cabinet nominees remained unconfirmed by the U.S. Senate two weeks into their terms, according to the data.

-Eleven of Donald Trump’s Cabinet nominees remain unconfirmed through Thursday.
+Eleven of Donald Trump’s Cabinet nominees remain unconfirmed as of Thursday.
 Moreover, Trump’s nominees for the Departments of Agriculture, Labor, and Veterans Affairs have yet to have their hearings.

 More than 250 Cabinet nominees have been confirmed by Day 14 of a President’s tenure, according to the analysis.
 It’s worth noting the Cabinet has grown substantially since George Washington formed his inner circle.
 Washington’s Cabinet included secretaries of State, Treasury and War as well as an attorney general.